 - Blockage in coolant system

-I am now having misfire issues.
+I am now having misfire issues, check the following things:

 - Spark plugs may need to be replaced.

 - Cap and rotor need to be replaced.

 - T1 cam trigger air gap too loose or too tight.